-Commercial invoice is, along with the Bill of Lading, one of the most important documents in the Cargo Tracking Note application.
-The obligation comes with its own difficulties as there are countless key details that must be in accordance with requirements from officials and congruent to other supporting documents of the application.
+The commercial invoice is, along with the Bill of Lading, one of the most important documents in the Cargo Tracking Note application.
+The obligation comes with its difficulties as countless key details must follow requirements from officials and be congruent with other supporting documents of the application.

-The importance of correct Invoice can’t be undermined as it may lead to the successful CTN application, refusal or even rejection.
-In this post we try to put light onto complications involving Commercial Invoice while making CTN requests.
+The importance of correct Invoices can’t be undermined as it may lead to a successful CTN application, refusal, or even rejection.
+In this post, we try to put light on complications involving Commercial Invoice while making CTN requests.

 Primary Details Required on the Invoice

-1. Total FOB value must be clearly shown and equal to the sum of all rows representing cost of goods.
+1. The total FOB value must be clearly shown and equal to the sum of all rows representing the cost of goods.

 2. Incoterm is compulsory.
 Besides, depending on the agreed shipping term, the additional cost comprising the term needs to be shown.
 Here are some examples.